 If your engine’s RPMs fluctuate when accelerating, there may be an issue with the transmission.
 Specifically, RPMs may surge if the clutch slips when shifting, either from deterioration or not having adequate automatic transmission fluid (ATF).

-Besides varying RPMs, other signs to watch for include delayed shifts, loud noises when shifting, or a burning smell.
+Besides varying RPMs, other signs to watch for include delayed shifts, noisy sounds when shifting, or a burning smell.
 It’s also possible the transmission fails to shift at all.

 8. Malfunctioning Tachometer